 Dentures are constructed out of wax then the wax is changed to plastic or acrylic once all design has been verified.
 If you have a soft-liner this is a rubber based material.
 If you have a partial the metal framework is composed of either chromium cobalt or titanium.

-If I want to get my parents some new dentures, where do we start?
+If I want to get my loved one's dentures checked, updated or replaced, where do we start?

 Phone into the office 780-457-5841 with the following details in hand:

 Current Denture Problems

 Approximate age of current dentures

 Patient’s – Address (current and future; if it applies)

 Patient’s – Insurance number Alberta Health Care number (uli number), AISH recipient card number or Social Services number; if you wish us to verify eligibility for denture work.

 Did You Know?

 The tongue can grow to 1 1/2 times its regular size, without lower back teeth(molars) or a lower denture worn consistently.